M-Sc-Research/English-learning/tactics_basic.md

 When someone chooses a hairstyle, they consider their face shape and hair type.
 For example, they might have long straight hair or short curly hair.

 This phrase also includes styles like braids, buns, or ponytails.
-Overall, it’s a way for people to show their style and personality through their hair.
-S``
+Overall, it’s a way for people to show their style and personality through their hair. ``